-On January 28, 2005, the Company closed the first traunche of a private placement selling 1,368,154 shares of common stock and 367,681 warrants to certain investors (the "Investors").
-The securities were sold as a unit (the "Units") at a price of \$1.95 per Unit for aggregate proceeds of \$2,667,900.
+On January 28, 2005, the Company closed a private placement of 1,470,718 shares of common stock and 367,681 warrants to certain investors (the "Investors").
+The securities were sold as a unit (the "Units") at a price of \$1.95 per Unit for aggregate proceeds of approximately \$2.9 million.
 Each Unit consisted of one share of common stock and a warrant to purchase one quarter share of common stock.
 The warrants are immediately exercisable at \$2.95 per share and are exercisable at any time within five years from the date of issuance.
-The fair value of these Investor warrants using a market price of \$4.20 per share on the date of issuance was \$1,198,373.
-The Company also issued an aggregate 123,659 warrants to purchase common stock to various selling agents, which are immediately exercisable at \$2.15 per share and will expire five years after issuance.
-The selling agent warrants had a fair value of \$403,038 on the date of issuance and this amount was recorded as a cost of raising capital.
+The Company paid an aggregate \$193,438 and issued an aggregate 123,659 warrants to purchase common stock to various selling agents.
+In addition, the Company issued an aggregate 24,461 shares of common stock to certain of such selling agents, in lieu of cash.
+The warrants are immediately exercisable at \$2.15 per share and will expire five years after issuance.